Our Guide to Buying a New Construction Condo Project in Hawaii in 2023

 What if I lose my job between when I purchase and when the condo is built?

-This is a great questions and a legitmate concern for many buyers.
+This is a great question and a legitimate concern for many buyers.
 When you sign a contract with any developer for the purchase of a new construction condo, you are acknowledging that there is NO financing contingency on the purchase.
-This means, that for whatever reason (which could be loss of employment) you can't qualify for a loan when the building is complete you lose your deposits.
+This means that for whatever reason (which could be loss of employment) you can't qualify for a loan when the building is complete you lose your deposits.
 Some developers will work with you and possibly give you a delayed closing so you can figure out how to close but if you can't make it work, they have the right to keep your deposits.
 This is one of the main reasons why some prefer to buy an existing condo vs a new construction project.